The structure of interval orders with no infinite antichain: Prime interval orders with no infinite antichains are at most countable

-A poset $P$ is \emph{pure} if every proper initial segment $I$ has an upper bound in $P\setminus I$.
+An ordered set $P$ is \emph{pure} if every proper initial segment $I$ has an upper bound in $P\setminus I$.
 This condition amounts to the fact that every noncofinal subset of P is strictly bounded above (indeed, if a subset $A$ of $P$ is not cofinal, then $\mydownarrow A \neq P$ hence from purity, $\mydownarrow A$, and thus $A$, is strictly bounded above.
 The converse is immediate).

 We extract the following result from Theorem 24 of \cite{assous-pouzet}.